Michael White (producer)

 Michael Simon White (16 January 1936 – 7 March 2016) was a British theatrical impresario and film producer.
-White was responsible for 101 stage productions and 27 films over 50 years.
+White was responsible for the productions of 101 stage shows and 27 theatrical films over the span of 50 years.

 Early life

 Michael White was born in Glasgow, Scotland, the son of Victor White, a merchant who ran a glove making business, and Doris (née Cohen), a property developer.
 His parents were from Eastern European Jewish backgrounds.
 As White suffered from asthma as a boy, his parents decided he would be educated as a boarder at the Lyceum Alpinum Zuoz in Switzerland from age 7, where he was the only boy who did not speak the French language.
 He then graduated from the Sorbonne in Paris.

 Career

 After working as a Wall Street runner in New York City in the 1950s, White took an interest in theatre, spending five years as assistant to Sir Peter Daubeny for his World Theatre seasons in London.

 White produced his first West End play, the London premiere of Jack Gelber's The Connection in 1961.
 Known for bringing the risqué to the stage his productions included Sleuth, Oh!
 Calcutta!, Two Gentlemen of Verona and the original Theatre Upstairs production of The Rocky Horror Show.

 Concurrently, White produced films, including the film version of The Rocky Horror Picture Show and Monty Python and the Holy Grail (both 1975).
 Later, he was responsible for The Comic Strip Presents... with Peter Richardson, which began on the opening night of Channel 4 in 1982.

 However, losses on films mounted, and he was declared bankrupt in 2005 after suffering a heart attack at the Mondrian Hotel in Los Angeles.